dna-seq/dna-seq/README.md

 Even though we do not use Broad-s GATK pipeline and mix our tools a bit differently (for example we use [DeepVariant](https://academic.oup.com/bioinformatics/article/36/24/5582/6064144) for variant calling), the video explains some useful concepts in genomic analysis.
 For the users with only high-school knowledge of biology, I would also recommend taking any free biology 101 or genetics 101 course ( https://www.edx.org/course/introduction-to-biology-the-secret-of-life-3 is a good example)

-For gene annotations we use [OpenCravat](https://opencravat.org/) as well as VEP (as an alternative solution).
+For gene annotations we use [OakVar](https://rkimoakbioinformatics.github.io/oakvar/) as well as VEP (as an alternative solution).
-Opencravat is included in the conda environment.
+OakVar is included in the conda environment.

 Install conda environment